plone/training/angular.rst

 Example: `/news/what-about-traversal/@@edit`

-When traversing to the location, the resource will be requested to the backend, and the result will become the current context, accessible from any component in the app.
+When traversing to the location, the resource will be requested from the backend, and the result will become the current context, accessible from any component in the app.

-According the values in the `@type` property of the context, the appropriate component will be used to render the view.
+According to the value of the `@type` property of the context, the appropriate component will be used to render the view.

 .. note::